Ibrahemhasan15/MyProjekts/README.md

 # MyProjekts
-this rebo contains the projects and their documentation that I have done so far as part of my study.
+this repository contains the projects and their documentation that I have done so far as part of my study.